 There do not appear to be suitable data to draw comparisons of healthy life expectancy (HLE) between Scotland and countries other than the UK, and therefore other measures of health expectancy must be considered.
-For example, Jagger et al (2008) investigated inequalities in LE and healthy life years (years free of activity limitation) at 50 years of age for the 25 countries in the EU in 2005, including the UK as a whole, but not Scotland separately.

 The Scotland and European Health for All (HfA) Database includes indicators for disability-adjusted life expectancy (DALE) based on estimates made by the WHO.
 These are available for the 27 member states of the EU, including the UK, but not Scotland separately.